eyubSalihOzdemir/swiftui_learning_projects/README.md

 I learned so much about animations.
 I'll probably forget about most of them but now I know how and where to look when I got something in my mind about animations.
 I used to have lots of problems in Flutter when it comes to animations but after this project I think if you can get a grasp of how Swift makes the animations work, it'll be a much easier process.

 <img src="https://user-images.githubusercontent.com/55896033/222853174-5c3bb274-e2fe-42f7-9475-2e580869b2c2.gif" width=20%>

+## Practice 1 - RockPaperScissors

+It's a simple practice that's been made without tutorials to practice what I've learned so far.
+The applications choses a random move (rock, paper or scissors) and generates a result player should achieve (win or lose).
+Player then should make a move to achieve the desired result.